OpenEmojiBattler/shiden-dapp-staking-tools/README.md

 # How to update `./interfaces/`

-Only Necessary when chain interface/types updated.
+Only necessary when chain interface/types updated.

 ## types